derolli1976/pyexasol/docs/REFERENCE.md

 | `query_params` | `{'table': 'users', 'col1':'bar'}` | (optional) Values for SQL query placeholders |
 | `export_params` | `{'with_column_names': True}` | (optional) Custom parameters for EXPORT query |

-Returns nothing on successful export.
+Return nothing on successful export.
 You may access `EXPORT` statement results using [`last_statement()`](#last_statement) function.

 ### import_from_file()
-Imports big amount of data from file or file-like object to Exasol.
+Import large amount of data from file or file-like object to Exasol.
 File must be opened in binary mode.

 | Argument | Example | Description |
 | --- | --- | --- |